Linux Server Administration Basics (2025): SSH, systemd, Firewalls, Backups & Monitoring

 15. Practical Hardening Baseline (Beyond SSH)

-Beyond SSH and firewalls, focus on a few high-impact controls:
+Beyond SSH and firewalls, focus on a few high-impact controls that reduce the most common real-world risks.
+Keep the baseline simple and repeatable.

 Infrastructure as code